 MF Global has maintained that the missing customer money is being held up by trading partners that froze its accounts as it teetered last week.

 The Corzine era at MF Global began in March last year.

 Seeking to raise MF Global's profile and expand its business, he sought help from former Goldman Sachs colleagues in New York and Washington.

 In February, he successfully lobbied the Federal Reserve Bank of New York to make MF Global one of only 22 banks authorized as primary dealers of U.S. Treasury securities.
 The New York Fed's president and CEO, William Dudley, was a partner at Goldman until 2007.

-Corzine later lobbied his company's main regulator, the CFTC, on new rules, including one related to the handling of client money.
-He held a call with former Goldman colleague Gensler in July, according to public records.
+Corzine later lobbied his company's main regulator, the Commodity Futures Trading Commission, on new rules, including one related to the handling of client money.
+He held a call with former Goldman colleague and CFTC Chairman Gary Gensler in July, according to public records.

-So MF Global decided to buy European government debt.
-By the end of 2010, the firm had placed big bets with borrowed money.
+So MF Global decided to buy European government debt, much of it Italian.
+By the end of 2010, the firm had placed big bets _ and did so with borrowed money.
 To raise the money, it turned to a common financing technique called repurchase agreements.
 In the end, it proved fatal.

-The security acts like collateral.
+The security acts like collateral for the loan.
 If the price of the security doesn't move much, the loan seems safe.